 For this reason, one can make the case that the only thing that is really important is loving others, loving life, and loving everything.
 Faith and knowledge can change, but love is worth keeping and cultivating.
 Even the Bible says that love is greater than faith.
 Having faith in religious dogma, instead of having a healthy skepticism, can lead to disaster, in my opinion.
 For example, that pastor named Paul Hill who was just executed for killing an abortion doctor.
 This guy was such a religious zealot that he turned into a devil.

 My own religious experience has been one of constant evolution.
 I change my mind all the time.
 Being manic depressive, I mean this literally.
 The only thing that is constant is love.
 This is why I always council people to “follow your heart” because the head is subject to greater change in my opinion.
 Suppose a person believes there is no afterlife because of having a healthy skepticism.
 Such skepticism does not really change anything about life.
-Right now, it is this life that matters and it is love that really makes the world go around.
+It is this life that matters most and it is love that really makes the world go around.
 The problem is that some people are so sure there is no afterlife that they treat people badly.
 This kind of situation is probably the only real “sin.”
 But not believing in an afterlife shouldn’t change things.

 A man named Don Morse wrote an excellent book about his death anxiety, NDE and research into the many theories and beliefs about the afterlife.
 It is entitled, Searching For Eternity and it is well worth reading.

-6. Quotes Concerning the Fear of Death
+4. Notable Quotes Concerning the Fear of Death

 Here are some words of wisdom concerning the fear of death: